heba-razzak/heba-razzak.github.io/_posts/2024-12-01-the-food-lab.markdown

 As the _first data hire_ at The Food Lab, a **$4.5M pre-seed** cloud kitchen startup, I built the foundation for _data-driven decision-making_ in a fast-paced, resource-constrained environment.
 My work directly contributed to scaling operations to serve 175,000+ customers, driving **25-35% monthly revenue growth** and reducing new brand launch time to **10 days**.

+## Industry Recognition

+Featured in [TechCrunch](https://techcrunch.com/2022/04/18/the-food-lab-an-egyptian-cloud-kitchen-provider-raises-4-5m-pre-seed-for-expansion/) and [Forbes Middle East](https://www.forbesmiddleeast.com/innovation/startups/egypt-based-startup-the-food-lab-raises-%2445m-in-pre-seed-funding-round) for innovative data-centric approach to cloud kitchen optimization:

+> "The Food Lab's virtual brand consultant — essentially a data-centric dashboard powered by machine learning — democratizes data and provides granular information to these brands regarding their operations and finances."
+>
+> _- TechCrunch, April 2022_

 ## Technical Impact

 - Engineered ML-powered analytics dashboards for restaurant operations and financial planning